The-DFIR-Report/DFIR-Artifacts/README.md

 ## Accessing Artifacts
 The repository provides two ways to access the artifacts:

 1. **Parsed Documents**: Pre-processed artifacts are available in the [GitHub Releases](../../releases) section of this repository.
-These include:
-   - Parsed Kape analysis logs
-   - Kape system logs in CSV format
-   - Windows Event Logs from all affected hosts in JSON format (exported from Elastic and ready for re-import)

 2. **Complete Dataset**: For analysts who wish to work with all available data, we provide access through our MEGA repository.
-This includes all the above plus:
-   + Full PCAP
-   + Memory Dumps
-   + Files

 | Simulated Case | Complete Dataset (MEGA) |
 |----------------|-----------|